self-xdsd/self-docs/core.md

 Any Issue or PR will automatically become a ``Task``.
 If, for any reason, you don't want it to be a task, you can just [say](#) ``deregister`` and the PM will remove it from scope (no payments will be made and the PM will charge no commission).
 Also, when opening a new Issue or PR you can label it ``no-task`` and the PM will **not** register it as a Task at all.

+## Invoices

+Tasks finished and closed by a Contributor are added to the Contributor's active ``Invoice``.
+The active Invoice is the latest, unpaid Invoice.

+Invoices are automatically paid out regularly.
+Using the Project's active ``Wallet``.

+## Wallets

+Each Project can have a number of wallets attached, but only one of them can be active -- the one Self uses to make payments.

+Each Project starts with a ``Fake Wallet`` attached to it: as long as this fake wallet is active, all the payments (including Self's commission) are fictive.

+The user can register a ``Real Wallet`` and can specify a cash limit that Self is allowed to take from it.
+Real wallets are implemented using [Stripe](https://stripe.com).

+## Payout Methods

+Once a Project has a real wallet, the Contributors must create a ``Payout Method`` in order to be paid.
+Payout methods are also implemented via [Stripe](https://stripe.com).

+If the project has no real wallet, Contributors do not need to do anything, since the payments are fictive.